crimx/observable-hooks/docs/guide/gotchas.md

 ## Subscription Timing

-To make observable-hooks compatible with React concurrent mode, the Observable subscription, which is side-effect for react, is established after the render is committed to the screen.
-It is unpredictable when will the component finish rendering, so there is a time gap.
+To make observable-hooks compatible with React concurrent mode, the Observable subscription, which is side-effect to react, is established after the render is committed to the screen.
+It is unpredictable when the component will finish rendering, so there is a time gap.
 The observable-hooks will keep you safe from tearing, but if the not-yet-subscribed observable is hot and emits values during the time gap, those values will be lost.

 This should be rare case though.
 There should always be better ways to structure the code for this type of scenario.

 1. If the hot observable is from DOM events:
    1. For events that are triggered by user interaction like `click` and `keypress` it is safe to assume the subscription is established.
    2. If you are not sure or are having issues, use [`useLayoutSubscription`][useLayoutSubscription] which establishes subscription synchronously after the render phase and before browser paints.
 2. If the observable is from other JavaScript module which you have no control of, it will be same issue even if subscription happens immediately on rendering.
 It is not safe to predict when the component will start rendering.
 In this case you should have a mechanism to cache the value, like `BehaviorSubject`.
+(Also see [`useObservableEagerState`][useObservableEagerState] which is optimized for observables with synchronous values.)
 3. If you have control of the emission timing, delay it with `useEffect` plus one event loop.
 React may not follow the exact order when invoking `useEffect` callback, an extra event loop will make sure emission happens after subscription.
    ```js
    useEffect(